AnirudhG07/cheatshh/README.md

 - TLDR and MAN pages visible in the preview.
 - Easy to add, edit, delete commands & groups and play around.
 - Bookmark commands to access them outside of group as well.
+- Change configurations like colors, automatic man page display, usages of other cheatsheets like tldr, cheats.sh, etc.

 # Installation